 - Create schedules

-- Analyze how you spend your time
+- Analyze how you spend your time, especially if you work from a home office

 - Keep distractions at bay